 Subsequently, we have also improved the original AtoB grid method (Byron, Biophys.
 J. 72:408-415, 1997), which was already included within US-SOMO, by adding the theoretical hydration, accessible surface area screening, and a better preservation of the original surface.
 The possibility of changing the grid size in the improved AtoB could be very useful to study large structures and complexes.

-Later on, in US-SOMO was added an alternative, but so far more computationally intensive method of calculating the hydrodynamics based on the analogy that exists between certain hydrodynamic and electrostatic properties, Zeno (see Douglas, Some Applications of Fractional Calculus to Polymer Science, Adv.
+Later on, in US-SOMO was added an alternative, at the time far more computationally intensive method of calculating the hydrodynamics based on the analogy that exists between certain hydrodynamic and electrostatic properties, ZENO (see Douglas, Some Applications of Fractional Calculus to Polymer Science, Adv.
 Chem.
 Phys.
 102:121?191, 1997; Douglas et al., Hydrodynamic friction and the capacitance of arbitrarily shaped objects, Phys.
 Rev. E 49:5319-5331, 1994; Mansfield et al., Intrinsic Viscosity and the Electric Polarizability of Arbitrarily Shaped Objects, Phys.
-Rev. E, 64:61401-61416, 2001). http://www.stevens.edu/zeno/).
-More recently (May 2014), an interface and an analysis modulus for the boundary elements method BEST [S.R.
+Rev. E, 64:61401-61416, 2001; http://www.stevens.edu/zeno/).
+Then, in May 2014 an interface and an analysis modulus for the boundary elements method BEST [S.R.
 Aragon, A precise boundary element method for macromolecular transport properties.
 J. Comp.Chem., 25, 1191-1205 (2004); S.R.
 Aragon and D.K.
 Hahn, Precise boundary element computation of proteins transport properties: Diffusion tensors, specific volume and hydration, Biophysical Journal, 91:1591-1603 (2006)] were implemented within US-SOMO.

-Very recently, a comprehensive study was conducted to compare various hydrodynamic modeling approaches (Rocco and Byron, submitted).
-The methods tested were SoMo with computations using either the SMI or Zeno approaches, AtoB with 5 and 2 Å grid sizes and SMI computations, BEST, all under the US-SOMO implementation, and, externally, HYDROPRO (Ortega, A., D. Amorós, and J. García de la Torre.
+More recently, a comprehensive study was conducted to compare various hydrodynamic modeling approaches (Rocco and Byron, Computing translational diffusion and sedimentation coefficients: an evaluation of experimental data and programs., Eur.
+Biophys.
+J. 44:417-431, 2015; see also Rocco and Byron, Hydrodynamic Modeling and Its Application in AUC, Methods Enzymol.
+562:81-108, 2015).
+The methods tested were SoMo with computations using either the SMI or ZENO approaches, AtoB with 5 and 2 Å grid sizes and SMI computations, BEST, all under the US-SOMO implementation, and, externally, HYDROPRO (Ortega, A., D. Amorós, and J. García de la Torre.
 2011.
 Prediction of hydrodynamic and other solution properties of rigid proteins from atomic- and residue-level models.
 Biophys.
 J. 101:892-898).
-The results indicate that, on average, BEST and HYDROPRO tend to underestimate the translational frictional properties by ~-3 and -4%, respectively, while SoMo using either the SMI or Zeno approaches overestimates them slightly less (~+2%).
+The results indicate that, on average, BEST and HYDROPRO tend to underestimate the translational frictional properties by ~-3 and -4%, respectively, while SoMo using either the SMI or ZENO approaches overestimates them slightly less (~+2%).
 The best results using the SMI approach were obtained by AtoB with a 5 Å grid size, ~+0.5.
-However, a combination of SoMo bead models without overlap reduction and Zeno computations performed even better, with ~0% average discrepancy and all results within ±4%, not far from the average experimental error of ±~3%.
-For these reasons, in this new US-SOMO release, this combination is now directly offered among the bead modeling hydrodynamic computations options.
+However, a combination of SoMo bead models without overlap reduction and ZENO computations performed even better, with ~0% average discrepancy and all results within ±4%, not far from the average experimental error of ±~3%.
+For these reasons, starting from the May 2015 US-SOMO release, this combination was directly offered among the bead modeling hydrodynamic computations options.

 US-SOMO also includes a fully functional Small-Angle X-ray or Neutron Scattering (SAXS/SANS) simulator module,